AndyObtiva/MathBowling/README.md

 2.1.0 Release:

+1. Fix issue with player 1 sticking when changing names
+1. Improve by not showing the same question twice in a game when possible (and not to the same player otherwise)
-1. Provide option to choose math basic operation (+ * - /) to solve problems for.
+1. Provide option to practice specific math basic operations only (out of + * - /).
-1. Indicate winner names at the end of a game
+1. Indicate winner names at the end of a game in addition to already displayed winner score

 2.1.1 Release: